 Analysis and critical thinking are central to the visual experience and production of fine art.
 Our goals for our students are to inculcate the visual language as a problem-solving tool, to bridge the gap between the history of visual cultures, the theories of contemporary art strategies and how they are applied to the production of art.
-Our students will strive to be visually literate in order to be able to decipher the relationships between art and society within the multiple-contexts of history, politics, literature, issues of gender and identity and multi-culturalism.
+Our students will strive to be visually literate in order to be able to decipher the relationships between art and society within the multiple-contexts of history, politics, literature, and issues of gender, identity, and multiculturalism.
 Our mission is to prepare our students to be arts practitioners with sets of skills and values that will make them active and responsible participants in society.
 As students of the arts, we will prepare them to engage in questions of self-expression, artisanship, identity, community, values, politics, and meaning.

 - COMPREHENSION SKILLS including ability to: investigate and understand visual arts from diverse formal, theoretical, historical, social, multicultural, and/or international perspectives.